 Dec 19, 2011.
 My friend Trudi and I headed to Phoenix to look at horses at Turf Paradise.
 She was shopping, I was along for the adventure.
 We flew up I-10 in Trudi’s little Buick, headed north on 1-17.
 Clear, sunny day.
 No traffic.

 Then we got to a car clot just before the McDowell Road on ramp.
-I ahead looked for swirling cop lights, EMTs, fire engines.
+I looked ahead for swirling cop lights, EMTs, fire engines.

 “Oh my God.
 It’s a DOG!”
 A small white figure raced across the highway in a pink coat, zigzagged, ran back, spun frantically.

 “She’ll be killed!”
 Trudi said.
-Without hesitation, she turned the car sideways to block traffic across two lanes.
+Without any hesitation, she turned the car sideways to block traffic across two lanes.
 I jumped out as the little dog tried to climb the wall to the over pass.
 She fell back, turned desperately around.
 I knelt, opened my arms and called “Here, dog!”

 She raced toward me, leapt, and hurled herself against my chest.